E-2 Investor Visa Lawyers

 Most applicants will be required to schedule an interview with the Consulate or Embassy.
 Wait times for appointments vary by location and, due to the global pandemic, many locations are currently offering appointments on an emergency basis only.
 If you must travel for an urgent business reason, you may be able to qualify for an expedited interview date.

 If you are already in the United States under a different nonimmigrant status, you may file Form I-129, Petition for a Nonimmigrant Worker to request a change of status to E-2 classification.
 If you are a treaty investor’s employee, Form I-129 must be completed on your behalf by your qualifying employer.
+Our highly experienced investor visa lawyers can assist you in each step of the E-2 visa application process.

 Period of Stay and Conditions